kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 ## Approval

 Lastly we come to process tracking.
 This is used as a paper trail when auditing.
+Keep it in and it's worth it's weight in gold.

 | Role | Name | Date | Signature |
 |------|------|------|-----------|